 In nature, the bacteria are exclusively transmitted by insects from the Cicadellidae and Ceropidae families, which feed on plants' xylem fluid.
-There are several species of insects in the UK which could vector (spread) X. fastidiosa bacteria, including the common froghopper (Philaenus spumarius).
+There are several species of insects in the UK which could act as vectors (agents of spread) of X. fastidiosa bacteria, including the common froghopper (Philaenus spumarius).
 Although such insects usually only fly short distances of up to 100 metres, they can be carried much longer distances by the wind.

 Long-distance spread can occur by the movement of infected plants for planting.
 These plants can act as a source of the bacteria for the feeding insects, which can then transmit it to other hosts.